Steiner-254/Cyfrin-Updraft-Course/Advanced/Smart Contract Security/S2 Whats Is A Smart Contract Audit/Lesson1.md

 ## In Closing
 - This should have provided you a high-level understanding of what a security review is, what it's comprised of and what to expect while performing one.
 - We'll detail some of the specific differences between `competitive` and `private` audits in a later section.
+- The smart contract security reviews aims at looking for as many bugs as possible to ensure maximum code security.

 >> "There is no silver bullet in smart contract auditing.
 But understanding the process, methods, and importance of regular security reviews can significantly enhance your protocol's robustness."